aws-samples/amazon-cloudfront-secure-static-site/README.md

 ## Prerequisites
 You must have a registered domain name, such as example.com, and point it to a Route 53 hosted zone in the same AWS account in which you deploy this solution.
 For more information, see [Configuring Amazon Route 53 as your DNS service](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html).

-> **Note:** This solution can fail if you have an existing ACM certificate for the domain name that you use with this solution.
-If the existing certificate is not in use, we recommend deleting it before you deploy this solution.

 ## Deploy the solution
 To deploy the solution, you use [AWS CloudFormation](https://aws.amazon.com/cloudformation).
 You can use the CloudFormation console, or download the CloudFormation template to deploy it on your own.